-The multimillion-dollar asset manager Fidelity passed the torch back in February 2019 to the Harvard Business School Blockchain & Crypto Club.
+The multimillion-pound asset manager Fidelity passed the torch back in February 2019 to the Harvard Business School Blockchain & Crypto Club.
 Even noted names outside of the crypto industry like Jack Dorsey CEO of Twitter have taken part.
 This month, ex-exec of PayPal Reid Hoffman also passed on the torch.

 Ethereum Finally Pulls Off Constantinople

-The Ethereum Foundation originally scheduled its software upgrade Constantinople (a hard fork) in January 2018.
+The Ethereum Foundation originally its software upgrade Constantinople (a hard fork) in January 2018.
 But thanks to the devs’ double-checking, a potential security flaw was discovered.
 So, the upgrade didn’t happen until February with a patch called St. Petersburg to fix the earlier issue.

 Why does this matter?
 This hard fork will do a few things.
 The most noted are: